 - Gender and the dual career academic couple

 - Professors join the “precariat”

 - Secrets of the Internet Adult Film Database

 - Two-thirds of college students think they’re going to change the world

-Bonus!Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Bonus!Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.